PaulBreard/PokeApp/README.md

 ## Changelog

+*Known issue: some items and moves can lead the app to crash.
+I will investigate and try to fix them as soon as possible.*

+### 5.5.2
+- Updated with Swift 5

+### 5.5.1
+- Fixed Pokémon sorting button

 ### 5.5
 - New option: you can choose to display the shiny sprite in the Pokémon list
 - You can now find a Pokémon by typing its ID in the search bar